MirageC79/Interfaces-for-WobbleX-integration/Creality/Ender3/README.md

 Notes:
 * - I do not own a Creality Ender 3, these parts have not been physically validated.
 See the [Feedback](/Creality/Ender3/README.md) section.
 * - This mod will require that you relocate the stock Extruder.
 Either go Direct Drive or create a bracket that will offset the extruder to make room for the WobbleX
+* - Special care might be required to avoid nozzle bumping into blobs.
+This might throw gantry up and separate the wobbleX.

 ## BOM
 Bill of Material required to accomplish this modification:
 |  Qty    |   Description      |    Link  |